wallarm/product-documentation/docs/latest/api-discovery/track-changes.md

 ## Highlighting changes in API

-To check what changes occurred in the API within the specified period of time that, in the **API Discovery** section, from the **Changes since** filter, select the appropriate period or date.
-The following marks will be displayed in the endpoint list:
+Each time you open the **API Discovery** section, the **Changes since** filter goes to the `Last week` state, which means the changes occurred within the last week are highlighted.
+To change the time period, redefine dates in the **Changes since** filter.

+In the endpoint list, the following marks highlight the changes in API:

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have newly discovered parameters or parameters that obtained the `Unused` status within the period.
 In the details of the endpoint such parameters will have a corresponding mark.